- 1 Article Summary: Moving to Malta from UK

 Taxes in Malta: Essential Guide for UK Expats

-Key point: Malta’s tax year runs from 1 January to 31 December, with returns typically due by June of the following year.
+Key Point: Malta’s tax year runs from 1 January to 31 December, with tax returns generally due by June of the following year.
+Maintaining proper reporting discipline is essential once Maltese tax residence begins.

 Malta Tax Rates & Income Tax in Malta